 Ok, I have been preparing my firstborn for life outside the nest for quite some time.
 I, unfortunately, had to leave him in a Washington, DC hospital for his first 10 days of life in the neonatal intensive care unit (aka NICU).
 Of those 10 days, was only allowed to stay overnight in the hospital for 2 or 3 nights after my c-section.

-From an early age, he would go off and visit his beloved grandmother (aka Mamie) out of state and when he was older, traveled as an unaccompanied minor with his younger brother to France to stay with his French grandparents.
+From an early age, my son would visit his beloved grandmother (aka Mamie) out of state and when he was older, traveled as an unaccompanied minor with his younger brother to France to stay with his French grandparents.
 He’s gone on school-organized trips to Europe and Asia.

 He is a trustworthy son and when he travels, I honestly do not worry since he is calm, cool, and collected about getting from point A to point B. So much so that earlier this summer, I let him borrow my car (we’re a one car family) for the weekend to drive 3 hours to visit his father and friends in Maryland.
 Anyone who really knows me and how much I love my red Saturn Vue can appreciate how big a deal that was!

-So, in less than two weeks, the day of reckoning will arrive.
+So, this month, the day of reckoning will arrive.
 August 16th is move-in day at his college dorm.
 I know that once he moves in, I won’t see him until the end of November for Thanksgiving break.
 Well, not physically at least.
 Sure, these days we have Skype, FaceTime, etc. and I just might use those once in a while not so much for me and my son.